 “I want to be a singer!” said Erdi.
 Emanuel wished to become a policeman while Yulia wanted to become a doctor.
 Other aimed for painter, teacher and midwife, and the kids burst into laughter when a girl said she wanted to be a mother.
 “In the kitchen!!” a boy mocked her, leaving the girl smiling shyly.

-When they seem to have relaxed, they were brought back inside the classroom for a session where students from third grade to sixth grade provided recommendations and feedbacks on teachers and parents.
+When they seem to have relaxed, they were brought back inside the classroom for a session where students from third to sixth grade provided recommendations and feedbacks on teachers and parents.

-At the core of the pilot are the students, whose opinions and recommendations became the basis to create the indicators of teachers’ attendance and performance, as well as feedbacks for their parents.
+At the core of the pilot are the students, whose opinions and recommendations are the basis to create the indicators of teachers’ attendance and performance, as well as feedbacks for their parents.
 Before the pilot even started, the children were the first party to consult as they were deemed the most knowledgeable on what the teaching and learning process should be at school.

-At SDI Hawir, the students were given informed consent form stating that the information they provided would be shared with other parties.
+At SDI Hawir, the students were given an informed consent form stating that the information they provided would be shared with other parties.
 The form had two emoticons, one smiley and another frowning face, and they had to tick either one to indicate their approval or disapproval on information sharing.

-Afterward, they started to write on cue cards on what their parents and teachers should do to help them improve.
+Afterwards, they started to write on cue cards on what their parents and teachers should do to help them improve.
 Reading what they wrote on the cards was an emotional experience as many of their wishes were basic necessities their peers in more developed areas take for granted.